pengyumu/Bird-Flight-Control/README.md

 ### PID Controller Setup
 The PID controller aims to adjust the bird’s flight so that it can navigate through gaps between pipes effectively.
 The implementation of the PID controller is shown as:
-## PID Controller Setup

-The PID controller aims to adjust the bird’s flight so that it can navigate through gaps between pipes effectively.
-The implementation of the PID controller is shown as:

 ```python
 class PIDController: